 It is often the physician that bears the brunt of a medical malpractice accusation.
 This is the chief reason doctors carry hefty insurance.
 A mistake during surgery, giving the incorrect medication or failing to prescribe the right treatment can cause harm.
 When you seek care from a doctor, you expect this person to have the expertise and knowledge to properly diagnose and treat you.
 If the doctor makes a grievous error that results in an injury or impairment, you could file a lawsuit and seek damages.

 Nurses provide much one-on-one care for patients.
 It is often these professionals who spend the most time with an individual.
 The nurse may check the person’s vital signs, set up IVs and administer medication.
 Similar to a doctor, if a nurse makes a mistake, you could hold him or her accountable for the consequences.
 The nurse may have misread or misheard the doctor’s instructions.
 Or, the nurse may have made a poor decision without first consulting the physician.

 In a medical malpractice lawsuit, other parties could be liable for your injury or adverse reaction.
 You may be warranted to sue a pharmacist who incorrectly mixed a prescription or gave wrong dosage information.
 Perhaps the drug company or a medical equipment manufacturer is to blame for poor quality.

 You may not immediately know what caused your treatment to go wrong.
-Hiring the right medical malpractice lawyer in Phoenix, AZ will help you determine the right course and which party is responsible for what happened.
+Hiring the right medical malpractice lawyer will help you determine the right course and which party is responsible for what happened.